Boss to Coach Conversation 4 of 5

 The opportunity is that your development plan is one of the few work conversations where you get to focus on what you want, and align this with your current and future career roles.

 An important factor is having a broad approach to what development looks like.
 American Psychologist, Carol Dweck has done a significant amount of work in the area of “growth” versus “fixed” mindset.
-A key influencer that determines our success.
+A key factor that influences our success.

 Having good inputs and awareness is the key to a strong development plan.
 Steps one to five are designed to create a starting point to identify a development priority.